need47/fselector/README.md

     TScore                            TS          weighting   continuous    two-class
     WilcoxonRankSum                   WRS         weighting   continuous    two-class

-  **note for feature selection interace:**
+  **note for feature selection interface:**
-  there are two types of filter methods, i.e., feature weighting algorithms and feature subset selection algorithms
+  there are two types of filter methods, i.e., weighting algorithms and subset selection algorithms

   - for weighting type: use either **select\_feature\_by\_rank!** or **select\_feature\_by\_score!**
   - for subset type: use **select\_feature!**